f5devcentral/f5-demo-NGINXaaS-for-Azure/README.md

 # NGINXaaS deployed via Terraform onto Azure

-This repo and contained Terraform was built to created to build a new unique resource group, define and deploy resources such as VMs and containers and finally deploy NGINXaaS.
+This repo and contained Terraform was created to build a new unique resource group, define and deploy resources such as VMs and containers and finally deploy NGINXaaS.

 This can be used for demonstration purposes or for building a test platform to test rules and configuration items.